/ u | / u | / u | / u

 Poets, Witches & other Magical Beings who identify as women and Heed this call are warmly invited to weave your voice and vision into our cannily cunning, rhythmically inspired, wildly wise, & all-together delightful community!

 Poetry Witch is a free, private community.
-It includes a large, rich, beautiful free discussion area (6 areas actually) along with the option to purchase paid classes and premium membership levels.
+It includes a large, rich, beautiful free discussion area (6 areas actually) along with the option to register for paid classes and purchase tickets for special events.

-(Also check out our beautiful Poetry Witch Members Bookshop where you can support our community by purchasing books by members and books recommended by Annie (click the image of books on top left when you enter).
+Also check out our beautiful Poetry Witch Bookshop where you can support our community by purchasing books by members and books recommended by Annie).

 We are so glad you are here and we look forward to meeting you in the Five Directions!